 Click on the “Advanced” button and check the box next to “Keep iTunes Music folder organized.”
 Also, you want to ensure that the checkbox next to “Copy files to iTunes Media (or Music) folder when adding to library” has a tick in it.
 Then click on OK to save the changes you have made.

-Once you have done this, you are free to delete all duplicates that had previously been created.
-The changes made should help you prevent iTunes from creating duplicate files every time you try to add new files from then on.
+Once you have done this, you are free to delete all iTunes duplicates that had previously been created.
+The changes made should help you from avoiding this to happen again.
 This is because all the files have been organized in a single folder or location.
 Any time you unknowingly try to add a particular file that is already in iTunes, you will be alerted about this before you go ahead with it.

-Hope the steps described above helps you prevent duplicates from being created in iTunes when importing files.
+Hope the steps described above helps you prevent having iTunes duplicates, especially when importing files.